Skip to content

 A company website is the centrepiece of its digital marketing efforts.
 As such, it should continually add new content to drive traffic from customers and prospects.

-Intuitive navigation, advanced search capabilities and content designed to support the customer buyer's journey should be built into the design.
+The design should include intuitive navigation, advanced search capabilities, and content designed to support the customer buyer's journey.

 Lead generation capabilities can support highly personalised campaigns appealing to different customer personas.

-The importance of a mobile-friendly site is key as the majority of searches is now done on mobile or tablet, not via a desktop PC.
+A mobile-friendly site is key, as the majority of searches are now done on mobile or tablet devices rather than desktop PCs.

-An example of an extremely popular site that does all this well is Thermo Fisher Scientific: https://www.thermofisher.com
+An example of a viral site that does all this well is Thermo Fisher Scientific: https://www.thermofisher.com

 What Vendor Sites Are Visited Most By Scientists?